stolostron/multicloud-subscriptions-developer-editions/README.md

 * One application resource:
   1. This resource associates subscriptions and placement rules by using a labelSelector on `purpose: developer-editions`.

-### Commands to set up the channels for use with IBM Developer Edition charts
+### Commands to set up the channels for use with Developer Edition charts

 To set up the channels, run the following commands:
 ```bash